Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Dan understood that to mean they were leaving some big details out.

 "—But we can’t let anyone have the final say on this.
 We *all* need the final say.
 Because we explored, and we found a people about to be snuffed out.
 They’re *good* people, too, and they’re so much like us it’s honestly a little scary.
-So…what do we do?"
+So... what do we do?"

 "...Jesus."
 Lawrence managed at last.
-"I…"
+"I..."

 Dan had never *dreamed* he’d see the day when Steve Lawrence was rendered speechless.

 "We would be remiss if we didn’t give credit where it was due," said Xiù, going into what Dan saw immediately was damage control mode, unruffling some powerful feathers.
 "Byron Group has been remarkably understanding about all of this.
-Moses Byron himself was, uh…not happy at first.
+Moses Byron himself was, uh... not happy at first.
 But he understands what’s at stake.
 I think we all do."

-"...You said those antimatter blast craters were like… do you think there’s a connection?"
+"...You said those antimatter blast craters were like... do you think there’s a connection?"
 Lawrence asked.

 Julian raised a hand.
 "We’re only reporting on the facts as best we can."